CalvinGregory/microUSV/MUSVController/README.md

 MUSVController is the control code for the microUSV's onboard Raspberry Pi.
 It polls a host PC running CVSensorSimulator for simulated sensor data, then uses PID control for waypoint following.

 The application can be configured by modifying the config.json file.
 When performing a new setup, the config file values must be adjusted.
+The *PropellerSpin* coefficients and *bias* value should match the values found during the [Teleoperation Test](https://osf.io/k7a8p/wiki/14.%20Teleoperation%20Test/).

 Config Field | Type | Value
 -------------|------|------